The Deputy Permanent RepresentativeEnlarge image

-He currently serves as Vice-President of the Executive Board of UNICEF.
+He currently serves as Vice-President of the UN Economic and Social Council (ECOSOC) and as Vice-President of the Executive Board of UN Women.
 He also chairs the Group of Friends of UN Police and the Group of Friends against Illicit Wildlife Trafficking.

 Ambassador Thoms is married to attorney-at-law Anahita Thoms.
-The couple has a son.
+The couple has a son and a daughter.